JPBallares/mac-workflow-setup/README.md

 # Setup

+Be sure to clone it or move it to `~/.dev/configs`.
+As the script symlink from that directory.
+You can update the `./setup.sh` if you want a different location.

 Run `./setup.sh` to symlink configurations.

 Add this to `~/.zshrc` to fix issue with tmux Alt/Meta key in macOs